HeyPublisher/heypublisher-submission-manager/readme.txt

 * **Submission Guidelines:** select the page that contains your submission guidelines (if applicable).
 (Screenshot 4)

 * **Submission Criteria:** select which genres of work you will accept - and how those should map to your internal categories when you "accept" a work for publication.
 Additionally, you can select whether or not to accept simultaneous submissions and multiple submissions.
 (Screenshot 5)

+* **Notification Options :** indicate the submission states where you want to send notifications to the writer.
+This works in conjunction with the Response Templates feature, where you can customize the emails sent to writers.

 * **Payment Options :** indicate whether or not your publication pays writers for their work.